miroir-framework/jzod/README.md

 ## Caveat

 Jzod to Zod conversion has not been optimized yet.
 It should already fit most usages, but it may become a performance bottleneck in case of trigger-happy, fire-and-forget conversions.
-Kind advice: once a Jzod schema has been converted to Zod, please hang on to that Zod schema!
+Kind advice: once a Jzod schema has been converted to Zod, please hang on to that Zod schema for repeated validations (parse)!

 ## Features